Free C-programs for Unix, Linux and

 3. Download SSPROG

-All the programs in the package work fine in DOS (or CMD) mode under Windows XP,
+All the programs in this package work fine in DOS (or CMD) mode under Windows XP,

 Important note.
 The Windows executables compiled with DJGPP under 32-bit